tiktak29/Weishaupt_WEM-Lokal_MQTT/README.md

 ### Local Communication
 - Direct access to the Weishaupt controller via the integrated web interface
 - No cloud connection required
-- No API keys or manufacturer accounts needed
 - No internet connection required for operation
 - Direct communication within the local network